jack-valko/Zabbix-Meraki-Discovery/README.md

 # Zabbix-Meraki-Discovery
-Discover all of your orgs, networks, and devices with the Meraki API.
+Monitor all of your organizations, networks, and devices with Zabbix using the Meraki API.